julienshim/Documentation/Create-React-App on Github Pages.md

     "homepage": "https://julienshim.github.io/clicky-game",
     "dependencies": {
   ...

+  Note: I personally put homepage between `private` and `dependencies` as shown above.
+Whereever you put it, make sure you're mindful of the commas.
 ```

 I personally put it between private and dependencies as shown above.
 Wherever your put it, make sure you’re mindful of the commas.